 The million dollar question doesn’t necessarily need a million dollar answer, and plenty of easy to get, affordable beers will pair perfectly with Christmas dinner.
 Dry stout like Guinness or the White Hag’s Black Pig are great with oysters, while seafood starters like prawn cocktail or smoked salmon are great paired with a Belgian wit like Hoegaarden.
 It’ll cut through the oiliness and has complementary notes of coriander and peel, as well.

 Stay Belgian for the turkey: mainstays like Orval and Saison Dupont will do a great job of scrubbing your palate clean with their dryness while complementing gravy, meat and herby stuffing with their earthiness and spice.
-For something a little bit simpler, an amber ale like Bath Gem has more than enough dryness to cut the fat while also possessing a fruity bitterness that’ll be a tasty counterpoint to all that roasted meat and gravy.
+For something a little bit simpler, swap red wine for a red ale.
+The West Coast US hops and rye used to brew Brick Brewery's Peckham Rye Red Ale give you a beer that's plenty dry, citrusy and peppery enough to cut through the fat of a Christmas roast without overpowering anything.

 4. Christmas pudding